Click photos to enlarge.

 – Rear suspension settings and linkage ratios derived from extensive rider testing

 – Kayaba rear shock features a large 50mm piston

 – Rear shock features dual compression adjustability, allowing high-speed and low-speed damping to be tuned separately

 – Also features Kashima Coat treatment on the cylinder for reduced friction and smoother suspension action

-– Black plastic covers, triple clamps, engine covers, and black alumite coated rims – just like the factory racers
+– Black plastic covers, triple clamps, engine covers, and black alumite coated rims – just like Kawasaki’s factory teams

 – Seat has a slip-resistant top surface for good grip when seated and smooth sides for excellent rider mobility

 – Skid plate made of resin material offers great protection without excess weight

 – Clutch cable boot features a large quick adjuster, making it easy for riders to adjust play in the clutch cable while on the fly